tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 Live code the solution to this activity with the entire class.
 Use the code to explain new concepts to students, and engage the class with questions when appropriate.
 Be sure to go slow and give students plenty of time to keep up.

-Start the activity with a brief overview of the framework to show which sections will need to be updated to "go live".
+Start the activity with a brief overview of the framework, to show which sections will need to be updated to "go live."

 * **NOTE:** Each section that needs to be updated will have a `# @TODO:` comment to make it easier to find those sections.